dice-group/gatsby-template-rdfsite/README.md

 8.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-9.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
-This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.org/docs/gatsby-config/) for more detail).
+9.  **`gatsby-config.js`**: This is the main configuration file for your site.
+This is where you can specify basic information about your site (metadata) like the site title, tagline and description, which colors to use, etc.

 10. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.